ppy/osu-wiki/wiki/Reporting_bad_behaviour/en.md

 ## References

-[^invalid-reports]: Ranked beatmaps cannot be reported via the website to prevent invalid reports of beatmaps disliked by users.
+[^invalid-reports]: Unlike other categories, Ranked beatmaps cannot be reported via the website.